30 Bays in 30 Days is celebrating its 10th birthday!

 WHEN IS BEST TO SWIM WHERE?

-We are very, very grateful to Adam Bayfield, Gordon MacRae and Tony Curr for donating a percentage of sales of this book when purchased through the Les Bourgs Hospice website.
-It is an invaluable and perfect reference point for this event so why not add one to your basket when you register?
-Information about the tides in July 2017 can also be found on this website under the Beach safety and Tidetable section (reproduced with kind permission of Paul Wiggins).
+We are very, very grateful to Adam Bayfield, Gordon MacRae and Tony Curr who have been donating a percentage sales of this book to the Hospice.
+Copies can be purchased from the Lexicon or the Guernsey Beach guide team through their social media pages.
+Information on tides for July 2023 can be found on this website under the Beach safety and Tidetable section (reproduced with kind permission of Paul Wiggins).

 To give you a bit of background the Hospice was founded in 1990 by Greville Mitchell OBE and Lisa Mitchell who purchased a property and converted it into the old hospice which opened in 1991.
 This underwent redevelopment to bring it up to a high standard for nursing care and was officially re-opened in July 2012 by HRH Prince Charles and has since been given Royal Patronage.